T1V0h/DuMaMay/README.md

 # DuMaMay jailbreak for iOS 10.2.1
 basically a super version of saigon.

-reboot button on will now reboot idevice.
+reboot button will now reboot idevice.

 --------------------------------------------------------